Prithvi0709/Graph_Coloring_Problem-CSP/README.md

 # Graph_Coloring_Problem-CSP
+## Constraint Satisfaction Problem
-Implementation of an algorithm using MRV, LCV and AC-3 Algorithm to solve graph colouring problem. ( Constraint Satisfaction Problem )
+Implementation of an algorithm using MRV, LCV and AC-3 Algorithm to solve graph colouring problem.

 This program takes an input from text files provided.

-There are three implementations
+There are four implementations

 1. Basic Backtracking Search
 2. MRV Heuristic